jmd-dk/concept/doc/tutorial/tutorial.rst

 Tutorial
 ========
-This tutorial is intended to get you up and running with CO\ *N*\ CEPT, without too many long explanations along the way.
+This tutorial is intended to get you up and running with CO\ *N*\ CEPT, without too many long explanations on the way.

 The tutorial consists of multiple sections as listed below.
-Sections :doc:`1 <installation>`\ --\ :doc:`6 <working_remotely>` cover the basics, with section :doc:`6 <working_remotely>` only being relevant if you work on a remote cluster.
-You should go through these in order, as they build upon each other.

-The remaining sections :doc:`7 <beyond_matter_only>`\ --\ :doc:`9 <gadget>`
-stand on their own, each tackling some advanced subject, all of which may not be of interest to any given user.
-Though these sections are largely independent, the meaning of newly introduced parameters will be discussed only at their first appearance, across all sections.
+You should go through these in order.
+Section :doc:`6 <working_remotely>` is only relevant if you work on a remote cluster, and section :doc:`7 <beyond_matter_only>` and :doc:`8 <gadget>` might not be of interest to all users.

 .. toctree::
    :maxdepth: 2